PassiveLemon/lemonake/modules/home-manager/steamvr/README.md

 # SteamVR
-Custom module to allow you to override the SteamVR `openvrpaths.vrpath` runtime and system OpenXR `active_runtime.json`
+Custom module to allow you to override the SteamVR `openvrpaths.vrpath` runtime and user OpenXR `active_runtime.json`

 ## Example usage
 ```nix